Jpflames/Zando-project-/README.md

-# Zando-project-
+# Projects

-godson repository.
+## Information on the project work

-contains zonda files, upwork files and image for upwork
+I added files for Zando and Upwork projects.